Codecademy/docs/content/python/concepts/operators/operators.md

 - `not`
 - `and`
 - `or`

-- Items at the same precedence are evaluated left to right.
+**Note:** Items at the same precedence are evaluated left to right.
 The exception to this is exponentiation, which evaluates right to left.